-Governmental Activities have \$66,529 in restricted cash and investments as of June 30, 2019. \$29,426 in the General Fund is for the investments for the pension rate stabilization program that is invested in an Internal Revenue Code Section 115 Trust Fund and \$37,103 in the Landfill Postclosure capital project fund is for the postclosure maintenance cost of Scholl Canyon landfill.
+Governmental Activities have \$77,729 in restricted cash and investments as of June 30, 2020. \$35,145 in the General Fund is for the investments for the pension rate stabilization program that is invested in an Internal Revenue Code Section 115 Trust Fund and \$42,584 in the Landfill Postclosure capital project fund is for the post-closure maintenance cost of Scholl Canyon landfill.

-Electric Fund has \$5,669 in restricted cash and investments for the environmental compliance funds mandated by South Coast Air Quality Management District (SCAQMD) as of June 30, 2019. \$4,978 is in SCAQMD restricted cash dedicated for environmental projects in compliance with reductions in nitrogen oxides for the utility boilers and the gas turbines, and \$691 is in SCAQMD restricted cash for environmental projects dedicated to the reduction of emission and improvement of public health in Glendale.

-Investments-Gas/Electric Commodity

-Investment-gas/electric commodity represents the City's implementation of a program to purchase and sell options, calls and puts, in natural gas futures contracts at strike prices.
-These transactions allow the City to stabilize the ultimate purchase price of natural gas for the City's power plant.
-These, and other transactions, also give the City the ability to manage its overall exposure to fluctuations in the purchase price of natural gas.
-The options are carried at fair market value.
+Electric Fund has \$14,375 in restricted cash and investments as of June 30, 2020. \$5,669 is for the environmental compliance mandated by South Coast Air Quality Management District (SCAQMD) dedicated to the reduction of emission of nitrogen oxides for the utility boilers/gas turbines, and \$7,912 is for the environmental compliance mandated by the California Air Resources Board (CARB) dedicated to the reduction of carbon emissions and provide educational programs for the improvement of public health in Glendale. \$794 is for investment-gas/electric commodity which represents the City's implementation of a program to purchase and sell options, calls and puts, in natural gas futures contracts at strike prices and allow the City to stabilize the ultimate purchase price of natural gas for the City's power plant and manage its overall exposure to fluctuations in the purchase price of natural gas.